McCloud River redband trout: Taxonomy and Polyphyly of O. mykiss calisulat

 The relationship amongst Oncorhynchus species in California is not thoroughly understood.
-Genetic comparisons show that O. mykiss stonei has close associations Little Kern River Golden trout (O. aguabonita whitei).
+Genetic comparisons show that O. mykiss calisulat has close associations Little Kern River Golden trout (O. aguabonita whitei).
 The Lahontan Cutthroat Trout (Oncorhynchus clarkii henshaw) is often used as an outgroup to root phylogenetic trees for Onchorhynchus.
 The potential polyphyly of O. m. stonei was recognized by Behnke (1979, pg.
 134) from anatomical characteristics "...stonei would be useful only as name for the trout of a particular geographical region (upper Sacramento River Basin), not as a natural evolutionary unit.
 I believe the great variability I found is the result of mixing of more than one ancestral form of redband trout, and with a coastal rainbow trout influence in some populations."
-Analyses of genomic sequence data has demonstrated that redband trout of the upper McCloud River watershed in Swamp, Edson, Sheepheaven, Dry, and Moosehead creeks are likely a primitive ancestral form of McCloud River redband trout.
+Analyses of genomic sequence data has demonstrated that redband trout of the upper McCloud River watershed in Swamp, Edson, Sheepheaven, Dry, and Moosehead creeks are a primitive ancestral form of McCloud River redband trout.
 The redband trout of the Pit River are of Great Basin origin (Oncorhynchus mykiss newberii).
-McCloud River redband trout found specifically in Sheepheaven Creek have been found to likely be a separate subspecies, constituting a new taxon, Oncorhynchus mykiss calisulat, as detailed in Campbell et al. 2023.
+McCloud River redband trout have been found to likely be a separate subspecies, constituting a new taxon, Oncorhynchus mykiss calisulat, as detailed in Campbell et al. 2023.